Certora/Documentation/docs/user-guide/multicontract/index.md

 value at the beginning of the rule, and we can use this arbitrary value to fill in `callbackChoice`[^arbitrary-constructor].

+[^arbitrary-constructor]: This trick doesn't work during the initial state checks for invariants, since storage is always initialized to zero at the start of a constructor.

 One potential drawback of this choice is that the receiver contract will make the same callback every time `executeOperation` is called within a rule.
 We can relax this restriction by using a mapping of arbitrary values instead of a